Sheldon-Lloyd/Cyber.Beast/comic/makkusu/readme.md

 	- Alex tells the NRA that both Citizens and Cybervators has taken a liking to Makkusu and that their no telling how they might respond if they don't let him compete.
 They discuss the possibility of angering the citizens if they don't let him compete citing the decrease in ReNet stock as an example.

 	- Alex allows Makkusu to compete with BluNet or offers up Kassiea/Xenos' hub allowing Makkusu to compete

 	- Makkusu uses his tech to compete in the CNS championships

+		Arionona: Wow I thought what you made before was incredble how did you create this stuff

+		Makkusu: I didn't make it.
+Its I made from tech that I found under my house(the hole Minia/Airiona created).
+A lot of it was unfinished All I did was make a few modifications

+		Airiona: This must be the(tech lost to time) lost technology from thousands of years ago Xenos was telling.
+Haha who Cybervators realy are a ~~cancer~~(find new word) to the world

 	- Makkusu's team is formed